microsoft/ISM-Telemetry-for-Finance-and-Operations/README.md

 processTrace should be used if you want to trace a specific processs, e.g. a new functionality where you want to track very detailed at the beginning but want to reduce it once the feature settles down.

 ### Tracking time in telemetry
-By default, every time you declare a class like telemetry = new MyTelemetryGeneric(), it will start a .NET stopwatch.
+By default, every time you declare a class like telemetry = new ISMTelemetryGeneric(), it will start a .NET stopwatch.
 Once you do "processEvent", "processTrace" or "processMetric" it will capture the elapsed time and store it automatically as "ElapsedTimeMilliseconds" in your telemetry data.
 Also it will restart the stopwatch, in case you want to track more data.

 From a data perspective, each appInsights entry will have either the time captured from declaration to event processing or from previous event to current event.